Deciding which are the best cities to visit in France is not an easy task. This country is packed with incredibly interesting places to visit.

 Other useful information

-As always, I suggest getting a good travel insurance for all your trips.
+As always, and even when visiting the best cities to visit in France, I suggest getting a good travel insurance.
 Get yours here.

 Check out my post “Why You Need A Good Travel Insurance.”